|Public Member at Large||Richard Keillor|

 Currently live in Sunset House East of Valleyview.

 Widower with two grown sons and six grandchildren.
-Currently a Councillor for the MD of Greenview representing Ward Four Sweathouse and Sunset House areas.
 Previously I was Manager, Operations for the MD of Greenview.
 Over the course of my time in the workforce I have done many different jobs the following are from start to present; Logger in BC and Alberta: Heavy Equipment Operator and Faller, Maintenance and Construction Foreman for Alberta Environmental Services.
 Dickson Dam, On-site Supervisor for Alberta Environmental Services / Alberta Public Works.
 Oldman River Dam project, Parks Maintenance Supervisor for Alberta Resources Services Oldman River Dam and Region.
 At this time I started at NAIT through their Distant Delivery Program to study Water and Waste Water Technology as a requirement of my job in the parks.

 When they privatized parks I went onto Red Deer County as their Utilities Operator and Co-ordinator, they too privatized and my Wife and I moved to Taber, Alberta where I was the Public Services Director.

 From there to Ft.
 Vermillion as the Area Supervisor for Fort Vermillion, High Level Rural and Zama areas.
 Then a move to Mackenzie BC as Town Foreman and then back to Alberta where I took the job of Assistant Superintendent of Public Works for the MD of Greenview.
-I was Elected to Council in the last election.
-This meant the need for me to resign from my position as Manager Operations.
+I was Elected to Council for a term.

 Some of the qualifications I have had over my time in the workforce include Water and Wastewater Certified Operator in Treatment, Collection and Distribution.